SandroMartens/DBGSOM/README.md

 # DBGSOM

 DBGSOM is short for _A directed batch growing approach to enhance the topology preservation of self-organizing map_ (SOM).
-A SOM is a type of artificial neural network that is used for unsupervised learning.
-It can be used for clustering tasks and many different data visualization tasks.
+A SOM is a type of artificial neural network that is used for supervised and unsupervised learning.
+It can be used for clustering, classification and many different data visualization tasks.

 This project was inspired by the great [MiniSom](https://github.com/JustGlowing/minisom).